Minyades

 The Minyades (Μινυάδες) were three Orchomenian (Arcadian) princesses in Greek mythology.
 These sisters were protagonists of a myth about the perils of neglecting the worship of Dionysus.

 Names and family

-The names of the Minyades were Alcathoe (or Alcithoe), Leucippe and Arsippe (although instead of "Arsippe", Claudius Aelianus calls the latter "Aristippa", and Plutarch "Arsinoë"; Ovid uses "Leuconoe" instead of "Leucippe").
+The names of the Minyades were Alcathoe (or Alcithoe), Leucippe (Ovid uses "Leuconoe", instead) and Arsippe (Claudius Aelianus calls her "Aristippa"; Plutarch calls her "Arsinoë).

 They were daughters of Minyas, king of Orchomenus, Boeotia.